 47. Take A Break

-There is such a thing as over-practising and getting burnt out by music.
+There is such a thing as over-practising and getting burnt out in general with music.
 This happens to anyone in any field when they overdo it.
-This is pretty rare for most people but if you feel like you’re in this state then take a break.
-Go on holiday and don’t practice, take a walk, go out with friends.
-Do something different and non-musical.
-Sometimes pressing the reset button works wonders for creativity and reinvigoration.
+This is pretty rare for most people but if you feel like you're in this state then take a break.
+Go on holiday and don't practice, do something different and non-musical.
+Sometimes a little press of the reset button does wonders for creativity and reinvigoration.

 48. Find Inspiration From Non-Musical Sources

-Cooking, sports, debate, language learning, psychology, writing.
-These are a few areas where the top practitioners give us musicians huge inspiration.
-Whether it’s a chef coming up with unusual ingredients for a recipe or a coach formulating training sessions, if you look around you will find so many things that can help you as a musician.
+Cooking, sports, debate, language learning, psychology.
+These are just some areas whose top practitioners give us musicians huge inspiration.
+Whether it's coming up with unusual ingredients for a recipe or formulating training sessions, if you look around you will find so many things that can help you as a musician.
 Composing, practising, organisation, planning, goal setting are just some of the areas you can find ideas from the world around you.

 49. Play A Groove At 45 BPM